nsmryan/itscomputersciencetime.com/content/2020-08-13-Rand-Image.md

 [taxonomies]
 categories = ["c", "swill", "make"]
 +++
-This is just a silly little project, written in C, that servers a random PNG image over localhost:8080.
+This is just a silly little project written in C called [rand\_image](https://github.com/nsmryan/rand_image), that servers a random PNG image over localhost:8080.
 It started as a way to try out the [swill](https://github.com/dspinellis/swill) library.
 It was supposed to be more interesting than a random image, but I calling it where it is.